-Once a petition has been filed in juvenile court alleging that a child is described by a subsection of section 300, and until the petition is dismissed or dependency is terminated, the juvenile court has sole and exclusive jurisdiction over matters relating to the custody of the child and visitation with the child and establishing a guardianship for the child.
+Once a petition has been filed alleging that a child is described by section 300, and until the petition is dismissed or dependency is terminated, the juvenile court has exclusive jurisdiction to hear proceedings relating to the custody of the child and visitation with the child and establishing a guardianship for the child.

 (b) Restraining orders (§ 213.5)

 After a petition has been filed under section 300, and until the petition is dismissed or dependency is terminated, the court may issue restraining orders as provided in rule 5.630.
 A temporary restraining order must be prepared on Notice of Hearing and Temporary Restraining Order-Juvenile (form JV-250).
 An order after hearing must be prepared on Restraining Order-Juvenile (form JV-255).